tubearchivist/docs/mkdocs/docs/channels.md

 ## Channel Detail
 Each channel gets a set of channel detail pages.

 - If you are subscribed to the channel, an *Unsubscribe* button will show, else the *Subscribe* button will show.
 - You'll see some statistics of the channel, like how many videos you have, total playback and total size.
-That aggregation is based your filter.
+That aggregation is based your filter, e.g. if you toggle *Hide watched*, the aggregation will be over your unwatched videos only.
 - The **Mark as Watched** button will mark all videos of this channel as watched.

 ### Videos